 2004 - Present

-The auction records from 2004 to present reveal that exceptional 1945 nickels can command prices far beyond their silver content value.
-Leading the chart is a 1945-D graded MS-68 Full Steps, which sold for an impressive $25,000, demonstrating how condition rarity drives premium valuations in the numismatic market.
+The auction records from 2004 to the present reveal that exceptional 1945 nickels can command prices far beyond their silver content.
+Leading the chart is a 1945-D graded MS-68 Full Steps (meaning Mint State grade 68 — a nearly flawless uncirculated coin — with completely defined steps on Monticello), which sold for an impressive $25,000 in October 2021, setting the all-time record for any 1945 nickel.

-Error varieties occupy prominent positions in this ranking.
-The 1945-P Doubled Die Reverse in MS-66 condition achieved $14,100, while lower-grade examples (MS-65) still reached $5,170.
-These doubled die errors occurred during hub impressions at the mint, creating distinctive doubling visible on reverse design elements.
+Error varieties occupy prominent positions in this top-ten ranking.
+The 1945-P Doubled Die Reverse (DDR) in MS-66 condition achieved $14,100 at Heritage Auctions on March 21, 2014, while lower-grade MS-65 examples of the same variety still reached $5,170.
+These doubled die errors occurred when the die received multiple slightly misaligned impressions from the hub during production, creating a visible doubling effect on reverse design elements like “MONTICELLO” and “FIVE CENTS.”

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money